Der Pass: Premise

 Gedeon and Ellie attend a corpse at the border.
 It is the first victim of a serial killer, Gregor, who wears Krampus masks.
 Gregor warns "The Red Season Is Coming."
 Gedeon alerts authorities of Gregor's imminent bombing of a shopping mall; a child is killed.
 Tech-savvy Gregor hacks into Ellie's computer to stay ahead of the investigation.
 A copycat suspect is killed by police and authorities close the case.
 A year later, Gedeon is unconvinced and persuades Ellie to search for another victim.
 Gregor has moved next door to Ellie.
 He poisons both her and himself before being arrested.
 Gedeon saves Ellie's life.
+At a traffic stop, Gedeon is shot as gangland revenge.